How to Use LinkedIn in 2026

 • Be human: My strangest method?
 A message in the invitation that says: “I’m not a bot” or “I won’t try to spam you with a meeting invitation.”
 This worked because it breaks the pattern.

-5. LinkedIn Algorithm Brew360 and “tribes”
+5. BREW360 algorithm and “tribes”

 LinkedIn has started closing us into information bubbles it calls “tribes.”
 The algorithm no longer just looks for keywords but checks whether your content resonates with a specific group of people.